imaginando/imaginando.github.io/vs/vs2/layer-properties.md

 </div>
 <br>

 These settings will only be available when using the Text material.
-Text allows adding text items to a pool, which can be scanned through in real time with the **Pool Index** parameter.
+You can add text items to a pool, which can be scanned through in real time with the **Pool Index** parameter.

 - **Font** - Selects the text font.
 - **Size** - Selects the font size.